neondatabase/dev-actions/deploy-queue/README.md

 # Deploy Queue

-A deployment orchestration system that manages and coordinates deployments across regions and environments using PostgreSQL as a backend.
-This tool ensures safe, sequential deployments by preventing conflicting deployments from running simultaneously in the same region.
+A deployment orchestration system that manages and coordinates deployments across cloud providers, regions, cells, and environments using PostgreSQL as a backend.
+This tool ensures safe, sequential deployments by preventing conflicting deployments from running simultaneously in the same cloud provider, region, and cell.

 ## Overview

-Deploy Queue solves the problem of coordinating multiple concurrent deployments across different regions and environments.
+Deploy Queue solves the problem of coordinating multiple concurrent deployments across different cloud providers, regions, cells, and environments.
 It acts as a centralized queue that prevents deployment conflicts by:

-- **Blocking conflicting deployments**: Prevents multiple deployments in the same region from running simultaneously
+- **Blocking conflicting deployments**: Prevents multiple deployments in the same environment, cloud provider, region, and cell from running simultaneously
 - **Automatic queueing**: Automatically waits for blocking deployments to complete before starting, ensuring deployments start in the order they entered the queue
-- **Region-based isolation**: Deployments in different regions can run in parallel
+- **Multi-dimensional isolation**: Deployments in different environment, cloud providers, regions, or cells can run in parallel
 - **Buffer time management**: Enforces cooldown periods after deployments (configurable per environment)
 - **Concurrency key support**: Allows specific deployments to run in parallel when they share a concurrency key
 - **State tracking**: Tracks deployment lifecycle (queued → running → finished/cancelled)